zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/appendix/appendix.md

 # Appendix

 ## Introduction
-This appendix is a sumplementary aid to the labs for OSA Workshop primarily for Lab 3 creating the **RetailPromotions** pipeline.
+This appendix is a sumplementary aid to the labs for GGSA Workshop primarily for Lab 3 creating the **RetailPromotions** pipeline.
 You can refer to this section of the workshop when performing the labs.
 Not every screen shot has been captured in this appendix but you can look at the following image and verify the structure of your pipeline.
 In that regard each stage that does have a screen shot has been labeled accordingly.

 ### About Product/Technology
-Golden Gate Stream Analytics (OSA) is a tool designed to consume a stream of data from any source such as a database, GoldenGate, kafka, JMS, REST or even a file system.
-Once the data is in OSA you can run analytics on live data in real time using transformation and action functionality of Spark and send the data downstream to any target of your choice.
+Golden Gate Stream Analytics (GGSA) is a tool designed to consume a stream of data from any source such as a database, GoldenGate, kafka, JMS, REST or even a file system.
+Once the data is in GGSA you can run analytics on live data in real-time using transformation and action functionality of Spark and send the data downstream to any target of your choice.

 ### Objectives
 - Provide screen shots for the labs